 Martin Carthy sang and played Old Horse on his 1982 album Out of the Cut.
 John Kirkpatrick played concertina, Howard Evans flugelhorn and Richard Thompson guitar.
 It was re-released in 1993 on both Rigs of the Time: The Best of Martin Carthy and The Collection.
-Martin Carthy also contributed an alternate take of this song to the Feed the Folk compilation of 1985.
+Martin Carthy also contributed an alternative take of this song to the Feed the Folk compilation of 1985.
 This track was included in 2001 on The Carthy Chronicles.

 Old Horse is also on Brass Monkey's Sound and Rumour, in a different performance but with almost exactly the same words.

-Martin Carthy noted in the original album's sleeve notes:
+Martin Carthy noted on the original album:

 The Dead Horse Ceremony was one of the death and resurrection type, this time performed at sea and often accompanied by the Old Horse Shanty.
 However, I often wondered if there existed a song for the ceremony which was not a converted shanty, and looking through Gale Huntington's book Songs the Whalemen Sang, which is a collection from the log-books of various old sailors, I came across the two-verse fragment of Old Horse.
 It smelled to me of ceremonial song in spite of its length.
 Verses 1 and 5 sung here are from Old Horse.
 I added three verses from the song Poor Old Horse plus one standard “Rise Again” verse and there we are.